Josephine County, Oregon: Politics

-Josephine County has been among the most consistently Republican counties in Oregon with regard to Presidential elections.
+Josephine County has been among the most consistently Republican counties in Oregon with regard to presidential elections.
 In 1964, it was along with Malheur County one of two Oregon counties to give a majority to Barry Goldwater.
 This is the county in Oregon to have gone the longest without voting for a Democrat in a presidential election; the last Democratic candidate to win the county was Franklin D. Roosevelt in 1936, and the solitary Democrat since 1900 to win an absolute majority was Roosevelt in 1932 (though, in 1916, the county was won by Charles Evans Hughes by just four votes).
 Prior to the 1890s, Josephine was a generally Democratic county as the Rogue Valley and adjacent areas, like the San Joaquin Valley in California, had considerable anti-Union sympathies.

-With the exception of a small area in and to the east of metropolitan Grants Pass that lies in the Second District, Josephine County lies within Oregon's 4th congressional district, which also includes the more liberal Eugene metropolitan area and has thus been represented by Democrat Peter A. DeFazio since 1987.
-Within the Oregon State Senate, Josephine County is split between the 1st District (northwestern half) represented by Republican Dallas Heard, and the 2nd District (southeastern half) represented by Republican Herman Baertschiger, Jr. In the Oregon House of Representatives, Josephine County is split between four districts.
-The northwestern part adjacent to Curry County lies in the 1st District represented by Republican David Brock Smith, while a small area in the northeast is in the 2nd District (extending into Roseburg, Douglas County) represented by Republican Gary Leif.
-The majority of Josephine County, including the core of Grants Pass, lies within the 3rd District represented by Republican Carl Wilson, while outlying areas of the city and rural areas eastward to Jackson County are in the 4th district represented by Republican Duane Stark.
+As of 2024, Josephine County lies within Oregon's 2nd congressional district, which is represented by the Republican Congressman Cliff Bentz.
+In the Oregon House of Representatives, Josephine County is split between two districts.
+A portion in the northeast is in the 4th District (extending into Douglas and Jackson counties), represented by Republican Christine Goodwin.
+The majority of Josephine County, including the core of Grants Pass, lies within the 3rd District represented by Republican Dwayne Yunker.
+The whole of Josephine County is within Oregon's 2nd Senate District, represented by Republican Art Robinson.

-In 2004 Democrat Dennis Kucinich spoke publicly while campaigning in Josephine County, making appearances in both Grants Pass and Cave Junction.
+In 2004, Democrat Dennis Kucinich spoke publicly while campaigning in Josephine County, making appearances in both Grants Pass and Cave Junction.
 Robert Kennedy made a campaign stop in Grants Pass in late May 1968 at the conclusion of a whistle stop campaign tour by train originating in Portland.
 Kennedy spoke to a crowd of several hundred in a supermarket parking lot on the site of the former Southern Pacific passenger station which had been demolished some years previously just a week before his assassination in California on June 5, 1968.

+Despite its conservative reputation, Josephine County voters rejected a secessionist proposal to join the Greater Idaho coalition in May 2022, defeating it on a vote of 51.3% in opposition to 48.7% in support.
+This came despite the fact that, in 2020, Donald Trump won 61.48% of the county's votes to 35.73% for Joe Biden.